South University-High Point ROI Analysis

 ROI Analysis

-The annual tuition at South University-High Point is $20,650.
-One year after graduation, the median earnings are $55,439.
-Five years after graduation, the median earnings are $34,115, and ten years after graduation, the median earnings are $34,421.
+The annual tuition cost at South University-High Point is $20,650.
+One year after graduation, the median earnings are $55,439, which is more than double the cost of tuition.
+However, five years after graduation, median earnings decrease to $34,115, and at ten years, they are $34,421.
 The median debt for graduates is $26,123, and 80.9% of students receive financial aid.

 Generated from College Scorecard & IPEDS data